codalogic/cl-phpunit/README.md

 Stop printing results to the logging file and close it.

+## class CheckStopwatch

+`CheckStopwatch` is a simple stopwatch class to help compare implementation options.

+The stopwatch starts running as soon as it is constructed.

+You can read the elapsed time at any time by calling `ElapsedMilliseconds()` method.
+This does not stop the stopwatch running.

+To stop the stopwatch call the `Stop()` method.
+After calling `Stop()`, repeated calls to `ElapsedMilliseconds()` will return the same time.

+To re-start the stopwatch call the `Start()` method.

 ## Testing

 cd to the `test` directory then run `php test-cl-phpunittest.php`.
 The test